Remote access to data

 RemoteData-1: Mounting your work directory

-Mount your work directory by SMB - and alternatively sftp or sshfs - and transfer a file to Triton.
-Note that you must be connected to the Aalto VPN (from outside campus), or on eduroam, the aalto with Aalto laptop (from campus).
+Mount your work directory by SMB (or sshfs) and transfer a file to Triton.
+Note that for SMB, you must be connected to the Aalto VPN (from outside campus), or on eduroam, the aalto with Aalto laptop (from campus).

 (advanced) RemoteData-2: rsync

-If you have a Linux or Mac computer, study the rsync manual page and try to transfer a file.
+If you have a Linux or Mac computer, or have installed it on Windows, study the rsync manual page and try to transfer a file.

 What’s next?